matrixswarm/matrixos/README.md

 #### Python ≥ 3.10 is required
 #### MatrixOS https://github.com/matrixswarm/phoenix required if connecting externally
 - Written in Python with Go and Rust agents in development.
-- Encrypted, resurrectable, and fully decentralized.
+- Encrypted, resurrected, and fully decentralized.
 - Every agent is signed, sandboxed, and resurrected if killed.
 ---